-For the purposes of negotiations the total number of employee representatives including Union recognized Stewards, shall not exceed six (6).
+For the purposes of negotiations the number of employee representatives shall not exceed six (6).
 In order to reflect the diversity of ACEA's workforce, each of the six (6) representatives shall be from different departments and work locations, unless alternate arrangements are made between the City and ACEA.

-Authorization for excused absence while participating in negotiations shall be arranged in advance with the City Manager or with the City Attorney for positions appointed by the City Attorney or his/hertheir designated representative.
+Authorization for excused absence while participating in negotiations shall be arranged in advance with the City Manager or his/her designated representative.